 Extreme Ultra-Violet Lithography is something of a unicorn in the space of silicon manufacturing, and has been discussed for generation upon generation.
 EUV only recently started seeing any form of use in mass produced products, with Samsung kicking off high-volume efforts recently.
 Intel has also made progress with EUV, deviating from its choice of DUV lithography for a struggling 10nm process and instead setting sights on a 7nm option.
 This is our leading news item in the recap today, with RAM price declines following closely behind.

-Show notes are below the video.
+As always, show notes are below the embedded video.

 We moderate comments on a ~24~48 hour cycle.
 There will be some delay after submitting a comment.